David Watson (footballer, born 1946): Manchester City

-Werner Bremen
+Werder Bremen

 He left Manchester City in the summer of 1979 for German Bundesliga side Werder Bremen.
 His time at Bremen was short as after making his debut in a 1–0 win over Bayer Uerdingen he was sent off in his second match against 1860 Munich for "pushing" Hermann Bitz and banned by the German FA for eight weeks.
 He was fined by his club and refused to travel to an away match against FC Schalke 04 because of an injury before turning up to play for England.

 Southampton

 He returned to England by October with Southampton.
 Watson played 31 games in 1979–80 and 44 games in 1980–81 as the Saints finished 8th and 6th respectively.
 However, he was dropped by Lawrie McMenemy during the next season and he joined Stoke City in January 1982.
-He played 24 times for Stoke in 1981–82 helping them to avoid relegation.

 Stoke City

+He played 24 times for Stoke in 1981–82 helping them to avoid relegation.
 He then played 40 times in 1982–83 as Stoke finished in a mid-table position of 13th.
 Watson spent the summer of 1983 with the Vancouver Whitecaps.
 He spent a season on loan at Derby County where he made 34 appearances.